 What to Expect

 ILHS tenants are referred by Community Living BC (CLBC) or Island Health*.
 Whether or not a client becomes a tenant in an ILHS home is a decision made jointly by CLBC and ILHS after extensive consultation with the home supervisor who is most aware of the needs of the existing tenants in the home and so is best able to determine the fit of a new tenant.
-Once a client becomes a tenant he or she may remain living in the home for the rest of his or her life so spaces are rarely available.
-A guiding principle is that only clients who can be accommodated in a safe and secure fashion with the resources available will be considered.
+Once a person becomes an ILHS tenant, they may chose to live in their home for the rest of their life.
+A guiding principle is that only tenants who can be supported in a safe and secure manner with the resources available will be considered.

 *Tenants at Obed, Falmouth and The Heathers are referred to ILHS by Island Health.
 All tenants must also be eligible for at BC Housing rent subsidy.

 What to expect